a trash-strewn gutter

 • If you are sick in any way, DO NOT go out for a cleanup.

-• Assemble your cleanup gear, including Personal Protective Equipment (PPE).
-This should include bucket or trash bag, gloves, face mask, a trash grabber or tongs (if available), sun protection, and make sure to wear close-toed shoes to protect against sharp objects.
+• Assemble your cleanup gear.
+This should include bucket or trash bag, gloves, a trash grabber or tongs (if available), sun protection, and make sure to wear close-toed shoes to protect against sharp objects.

 • Download the free Clean Swell app to keep track of what you pick up and how many people participated with you.
 If you do not have a device capable of using the app, you can download a data card.